Focus and Scope

 The MAiA editorial board gratefully acknowledges support from the Department of Sociology and Philosophy, the College of Social Sciences and International Studies, the Open Research Exeter repository services (ORE), and the Vice Chancellor's Office at the University of Exeter.
 A special thanks to Arild Bergh for the technical support to the journal's website and to Sophia Acord for her support and encouragement, and for their commitment to the MAiA project.

 Sources of Support

-Additional thanks to Clay Thompson and Jonty Valentine for their invaluable help with MAiA''s website design and graphic identity.
+Thanks to Clay Thompson and Jonty Valentine for their invaluable help with MAiA's website design and graphic identity.